tronprotocol/documentation/TRX/Tron-http.md

 Parameters：
   abi：abi
   bytecode:bytecode
-  bandwidth_limit：Maximum bandwidth consumption, measured in bytes cpu_limit：Maximum cpu consumption, microseconds storage_limit：Maximum storage consumption, number of bytes drop_limit：Maximum TRX consumption, measured in SUN（1TRX = 1,000,000SUN） call_value：Amount of TRX transferred with this transaction, measured in SUN（1TRX = 1,000,000SUN）
-  owner_address：contract owner address, converted to a hex string Return Value：TransactionExtention, TransactionExtention contains unsigned Transaction
+  consume_user_resource_percent：The percentage of resources specified for users who use this contract, is an integer between [0, 100].
+If it is 0, it means the user does not consume resources until the developer resources are exhausted. bandwidth_limit：Maximum bandwidth consumption, measured in bytes fee_limit：Maximum TRX consumption, measured in SUN（1TRX = 1,000,000SUN） call_value：Amount of TRX transferred with this transaction, measured in SUN（1TRX = 1,000,000SUN） owner_address：contract owner address, converted to a hex string Return Value：TransactionExtention, TransactionExtention contains unsigned Transaction